-By the end of September 2010 a total of 297 jobs were created, through the Future Jobs Fund, by the end of September 2010, with 117 posts still waiting to be filled.
+By the end of September 2010 a total of 297 jobs were created, through the Future Jobs Fund, with 117 posts still waiting to be filled.
 This exceeds the job creation target of 240 by the end October 2010.
 Following work in partnership with Job Centre Plus - 90 flexible New Deal clients have found jobs via local employers.